bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/multiline.md

 RegExp.prototype.multiline
 ==========================

-The `multiline` property indicates whether or not the “`m`” flag is used with the regular expression. `multiline` is a read-only property of an individual regular expression instance.
+The `multiline` property indicates whether or not the "`m`” flag is used with the regular expression. `multiline` is a read-only property of an individual regular expression instance.

 Property attributes of `RegExp.prototype.multiline`